solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 With this new process, contributors no longer have to assess stake support for a feature before activation.
 Instead, the assessment is done by the runtime.

-> Note: This SIMD is subject to change based on the results of the SIMD to
-> introduce the Validator Epoch Stake Syscall, as defined below, to which a link
-> will be provided in this proposal when available.

 ## Motivation

 Feature gates wrap new cluster functionality, and typically change the rules of